Senators dominate Penguins to take 2-1 series lead

 “To have an outburst like that,” said Ottawa forward Kyle Turris, “it’s big – especially at home.”

 Finally deciding to play aggressive hockey – no doubt inspired by the increasingly depleted Pittsburgh defence – the Senators roared to an early lead when, 48 seconds into the game, forward Mike Hoffman slashed at a puck well to the side of the Pittsburgh net and the first shot of the game bounced in off Penguins goaltender Marc-André Fleury.
-For Hammond, it was his fifth goal of the postseason.
+For Hoffman, it was his fifth goal of the postseason.

 “That doesn’t happen very often,” said Hoffman.
 “More a flukey thing than anything.”